In 'Permanent Record,' Edward Snowden Says 'Exile Is An Endless Layover'

 The U.S. government has charged Snowden with violating the Espionage Act for providing journalists with details of the NSA's top secret surveillance programs, and many in the national security community regard him as a traitor.

-A 2016 report by the House Intelligence Committee cited more than 20 examples where it said Snowden damaged national security.
+A 2016 report by the House intelligence committee cited more than 20 examples of which, it said, Snowden damaged national security.

 "Snowden and his defenders claim that he is a whistleblower, but he isn't," said California Democrat Adam Schiff.
 He was the ranking Democrat on the committee at the time, and is now the chairman.
 "Most of the material he stole had nothing to do with Americans' privacy, and its compromise has been of great value to America's adversaries and those who mean to do America harm."